jamisen-ma/MediumFrequencyTradingBot/README.md

 ## Overview

 This is a medium-frequency trading bot for stocks in the energy sector.
 It uses sentiment analysis from Twitter and Reddit to inform trading decisions.
-The bot collects real-time data, analyzes sentiment, and makes trade decisions based on the sentiment score.
+The bot collects real-time data, analyzes sentiment using VADER, and makes trade decisions based on the sentiment score.
 It also includes a machine learning model to backtest and refine trading strategies using historical financial data.

 ## Features